ishanrai17/vector-embedding-powered-search/README.md

 This project provides a search engine using vector embeddings for semantic similarity.

 ## Description
 This search engine is primarily designed to provide accurate and relevant information related to COVID-19.
 By leveraging vector embeddings, it ensures that users can find semantically similar content, making it easier to access critical information during the pandemic.
+We have built this project on top of a QA dataset specifically curated for COVID-19 related questions, enhancing the search engine's ability to deliver precise and contextually relevant results.

 ## Workflow